 Monitoring Tissue Oxygen in Peripheral Arterial Disease

+Lumee™ Oxygen Platform is CE Marked for use in the European Union and all countries that accept the CE Mark.
 Caution: Investigational Device Limited by Federal (or United States) Law to Investigational Use.

-Profusa’s first clinical offering, the Lumee Oxygen Sensing System, is designed to report reliable tissue oxygen levels at various regions of interest, both acutely and long-term.
-Potential applications include monitoring of compromised tissue is beneficial, such as peripheral artery disease that results in narrowing of blood vessels and reduced blood flow to the lower limbs; chronic wounds (diabetic ulcers, pressure sores) that do not heal properly; and reconstructive surgery.
+Profusa’s first clinical offering, the Lumee™ Oxygen Platform, is designed to report reliable tissue oxygen levels at various regions of interest, both acutely and long-term.
+Potential applications include monitoring of compromised tissue, such as peripheral artery disease that results in narrowing of blood vessels and reduced blood flow to the lower limbs; chronic wounds (diabetic ulcers, pressure sores) that do not heal properly; and reconstructive surgery.

-The Lumee Oxygen Sensing System may help salvage limbs by providing the medical practitioner with a new way to continuously measure tissue oxygen levels in the ischemic limb before, during, and after treatment, enabling appropriate therapy to be administered in a timely fashion before advanced symptoms appear.
+In the European Union, the Lumee™ Oxygen Platform may help salvage limbs by providing the medical practitioner with a new way to continuously measure tissue oxygen levels in the ischemic limb before, during, and after treatment, enabling appropriate therapy to be administered in a timely fashion before advanced symptoms appear.

-Results obtained from the first-in-human study suggested that the Lumee Oxygen Sensing System could report local tissue oxygen levels during PAD surgical intervention as well as post-operatively for 28 days, and posed a low risk to patients during the study (J. Vasc.
+Results obtained from the first-in-human study suggested that the Lumee™ Oxygen Platform could report local tissue oxygen levels during PAD surgical intervention as well as post-operatively for 28 days, and posed a low risk to patients during the study (J. Vasc.
 Surg., June 2015, Volume 61:6, 1501-10).